 The Cold War was a time of fear.
 Some caved in to fear and others, like Jim Donovan, stood up to it.
 Bridge of Spies tells the story of Donovan’s courageous defense of Rudolf Abel and his negotiation of the prisoner exchange of Abel for U.S. CIA operative Francis Gary Powers (Austin Stowell).
 The Russians captured Powers when his U-2 spy plane was shot down while flying a reconnaissance mission in Soviet Union airspace in 1960.

-The senior partner of his prestigious law firm saddles lawyer Jim Donovan with a near impossible task: take on the defense of a Russian spy in order to defend the American Justice system at a time of anti-Communist hysteria.
+The senior partner of his prestigious law firm saddles lawyer Jim Donovan with a near-impossible task: take on the defense of a Russian spy in order to defend the American Justice system at a time of anti-Communist hysteria.
 However, Abel’s defense is to be only pro forma, as far as Donovan’s partners and Judge Mortimer Byers (Dakin Matthews) are concerned: He’s Russian.
-He’s a spy.
-He’s already guilty.
+A spy.
+Already guilty.

 Jim Donovan isn’t a sell-out.
 He won’t give up his professional and personal values even though followed, threatened, and interrogated by the CIA.
 When CIA agent Hoffman (Scott Shepherd) asks: “Do we need to worry about you,” Donovan replies: “Not if I’m left alone to do my job.”
 He isn’t.